umdio/umdio/docs/src/professors/_posts/2017-01-18-prof-object.md

 `name` -- the name of a professor as it appears on Testudo..

-`course` -- An array of courses that the professor has taught in the given semester.
+`courses` -- An array of courses that the professor has taught in the given semester.

-`department` -- An array of the departments a professor has taught in the given semester.
+`departments` -- An array of the departments a professor has taught in the given semester.

 `semester` -- Six-digit number identifying the semester the course is offered.